PoCInnovation/Pool2023/Software/day03/Golang/README.md

 - Initialize a Go module `SoftwareGoDay3`.

-> See [day01](../../day01/Golang) if you do not remember how to initialize a Go module 😉
+> See [day01](../../day01/Golang) if you don't remember how to initialize a Go module 😉

 # Step 1 - Hello Web